“He is a barrister of considerable judgement, maturity and conscientiousness.”

 Anthony has over 30 years experience of advising and representing healthcare professionals in the Medical Practitioners Tribunal Service against the General Medical Council, General Dental Council, ARB, GPhC, GOC, 1st tier tribunals and in Administrative Court appeals from MPTS and GDC hearings.

 He also acts in all forms of disciplinary hearings.
 He defended in the first case brought by the then Health Care Commission regarding an unlicensed clinic.
-He is also due to appear in 2017 for a doctor in the first ever appeal brought by the GMC against an MPT decision.
-In 2015 he was runner up regulatory barrister of the year at the Chambers & Partners annual awards.
+He also appeared in 2017 for a doctor in the first ever appeal brought by the GMC against an MPT decision.
+In 2017 he was regulatory barrister of the year at the Chambers & Partners annual awards having been runner up in 2015.

 He has significant experience in serious crime both alone and as a leading junior, principally prosecuting or defending professionals accused of fraud (R v Singh-Mann, R v Momoh), murder (R v Bell, R v Quartey, R v Potter, R v Pile & Rossiter, R v Smitheman & Others and R v Hogben), manslaughter, rape, sexual touching and Health & Safety at Work Act offences.
 In the Court of Appeal case of R v Chabaan the decision regarding the case management powers of the judge led to the Criminal Procedure Rules.